STATISTICS

 - aims to give information about the large groups of data without dealing with each

-hypotheses using t-test, z-test, correlation, analysis of variance, chi-square test, regression analysis, time series analysis.
+hypotheses using t-test, z-test, correlation, analysis of variance, chi-square test, regression analysis, and time series analysis.
 The basis for inferential is the ability to make decisions about parameters without having the complete census of the population.

 (source: Masteral notes)